LunaNerd/synthetic-dataset-generation/readme.md

     </span>
     <br>
 </p>
+-->

+> This repository is a modified (and extended) version
+> of [a-nau/synthetic-dataset-generation](https://github.com/a-nau/synthetic-dataset-generation), which is adapted for the creation of synthetic data
+> with small objects (more specifically flowers).
+> Not all the original functionallity is kept as it was not needed for my usecase and also could not be tested on my available hardware.
+> The major missing feature is being able to use a GPU to speed up Poisson blending via Docker.
+(Feel free to fork this repository again if this is needed for your usecase).
+> This part of a bigger project to create synthetic data for flower detection on drone images using images downloaded from [GBIF](https://www.gbif.org/), a aggregator or citizen science images of flowers and animals with usefull metadata accessable via API. (see ... for more detail)

+What was added and changed to this repository:
+- More configurability of the poisson blending and a implementation that works on small objects using OpenCV
+- Examples of config files with visual examples of the results
+- Being able to configure the size range of objects per class.
+This way small flowers can get a smaller range then bigger flowers.

 This repo helps you to very easily create your own instance segmentation dataset rapidly.
 What do you need?
 The relevant resources, i.e. an image pool of